D. B. Cooper copycat hijackings: Melvin Fisher

 On July 13, 1972, forty-nine year old Melvin M. Fisher, an unemployed painter and former bootlegger from Oklahoma, hijacked an American Airlines 727 flight from Oklahoma City to Dallas.
 Fisher demanded $550,000 and a parachute.
 Although scheduled to originally land in Dallas, bad weather forced the plane to return to Oklahoma City where Fisher received $200,000 of his ransom.
 Satisfied with this amount, Fisher released 51 passengers and three stewardesses, keeping one stewardess and the three members of the flight crew as hostages.
 He then ordered the plane to circle Oklahoma City.
 With the rear stairs down and wearing his parachute, Fisher was unable to locate a landmark for his jump and lost his nerve for the jump.
-He then surrendered to the crew, telling them that he didn't want to die.
-Fisher would be sentenced to life imprisonment following a trial in September, 1972.
+He then surrendered to the crew, telling them that he did not want to die.
+Fisher would be sentenced to life imprisonment following a trial in September 1972.